From A Wiki of Ice and Fire

 A Storm of Swords

 On the way to the Twins Robb Stark encamps upon the hill overlooking the Blue Fork, within the ruined stronghold castle of the ancient river kings.
-Catelyn Tully finds him standing somberly by the sepulcher.
+Catelyn Tully finds him standing sombrely by the sepulchre.

-Much later, after the Red Wedding has taken place, Merrett Frey travels to the ruins of Oldstones with the ransom for his half-brother's grandson Petyr Pimple.
-When he enters he hears faint music coming drifting through the trees from somewhere deep within the castle.
-As he reaches the site of King Tristifer’s sepulchre, finds Tom of Sevenstreams sitting cross-legged atop it, fingering the strings of his woodharp. he quickly encounters the rest of the outlaws who had captured Petyr.
-They surround him, take the gold he carried for the ransom and hang him.
+When Merrett enters he hears faint music coming drifting through the trees from somewhere deep within the castle.
+As he reaches the site of King Tristifer’s sepulchre, he finds Tom of Sevenstreams sitting cross-legged atop it, fingering the strings of his woodharp.
+He encounters the rest of the outlaws who had captured Petyr, who is revealed to have been hanged in the godswood.
+They surround Merrett, take the gold he carried for the ransom and hang him.

 References and Notes